Automatic Backward Filtering Forward Guiding for Markov processes and graphical models: Doob's -transform and guided processes

-The $h$-transform can only be computed in closed form in few cases and essentially assumes the graphical model to be a directed tree and even there, in general, it is intractable and so is $p^\star$.
-Suppose it is possible to find an approximation $\tilde{h}$ to $h$, for example by choosing a Gaussian approximation to $X$ and that computing the $h$-transform for that approximation is tractable.
-Then one can use this $\tilde h$ to define an \emph{approximate} Doob's $h$-transform.
+The $h$-transform can only be computed in closed form in few cases: it assumes the graphical model to be a directed tree and even there, in general, it is intractable and so is $\kappa^\star$.

-Below we define the \emph{guided process} $X^\circ$ as Doob's $h$-transform of $X$, using $\tilde h$ instead of $h$.
-To avoid confusion, we wish to make clear that there are three processes on $\cG$ involved: \begin{itemize} \item $X$, the unconditional process; \item $X^\star$, the process conditioned by the values on its leaves; \item $X^\circ$, the guided process resembling $X^\star$ but with $h$ replaced by $\tilde{h}$. \end{itemize}
+Suppose it is possible to work with an approximation $g$ of $h$, for example by choosing a Gaussian approximation to $X$, and then computing the $h$-transform for that approximation instead.
+Then one can use this $g$ to define an \emph{approximate} $h$-transform, to be used as pre-conditional model which then serves as approximation of the conditional process and can be transformed into the actual conditional process via a change of measure, that is through sampling.

-The idea is that $X^\circ$ provides an approximate solution to the smoothing problem such that the law of $X^\star$ is absolutely continuous with respect to the law of $X^\circ$, and where $X^\circ$ can be sampled forwards recursively from the root.
-Subsequently, we can correct for the discrepancy between $h$ and $\tilde{h}$ (and accordingly the discrepancy between $X^\star$ and $X^\circ$) using weighted samples, thereby sampling from the exact smoothing distribution.
-A key observation is that the proof of Theorem \ref{thm:lr_xstar_x} crucially depends on the relation in equation \eqref{eq:split_tochilds}.
-That is, once $\tilde{h}$ is defined on the edges and it is defined at the vertices by this relation, there will be a cancellation of terms in a likelihood ratio of the form as in Theorem \ref{thm:lr_xstar_x}.
-This applies in particular if $\tilde h$ is obtained as $h$-transform of a simple, tractable process $\tilde X$ with transition densities $\tilde p$ approximating the transition densities $p$ of $X$.
+Similar to the $h$-transform we define the \emph{guided process} $X^\circ$ by transforming each transition along an edge of the DAG by applying a change of measure to the forward kernel by specifying functions $g_{s\pf t}$ on all edges.
+Note that on a DAG, contrary to a directed tree, conditioning on the values at leaf-vertices changes the dependency structure (there is a conditional process $X^\star$ defined on the vertex set, but its dependency graph is different from that of $X$, in particular there is no meaningful transition $\kappa^\star_{\pa(s)\pf s}$ for all $s$).
+The guided process, unlike the conditioned process, is constructed to have the same dependency structure as the (unconditional) forward process.
+Crucially this means a sampler for the guided process has a similar complexity as a sampler for $X$, predisposing guided process for sampling based inference.